nudgebg/egvinsulin/docs/data_sets/FLAIR.md

 ### Temp Basal Rates (Background)
 Medtronic allows setting temp basal percentages from 0 (shut off) to 200% (twice the basal rate)

 **Temp basal rates:** "The duration of the temp basal rate can range from 30 minutes to 24 hours.
 After the temp basal rate delivery is completed or canceled, the programmed basal pattern resumes.
-The temp basal rates and preset temp basal rates can be defined using either a **percentage** of the current basal pattern or by setting a *specific rate*, as described [...]"
+The temp basal rates and preset temp basal rates can be defined using either a **percentage** of the current basal pattern or by setting a *specific rate*, as described as follows:"

 **Percent:** "Percent delivers a percentage of the basal rates programmed in the active basal pattern for the duration of the temp basal rate.
 The temp basal amount is rounded down to the next 0.025 units if the basal rate is set at less than 1 unit per hour, or to the next 0.05 units if the basal rate is set at more than 1 unit per hour.
 Temp basal rates can be set to deliver from *0% to 200%* of the scheduled basal rate.
 The *percentage used is based on the largest basal rate scheduled during the temp basal rate duration** and is **limited by the Max basal rate*."